ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-light-saver.md

 The node continuously monitors all configured trigger sensors:
 - When any trigger turns on (detects motion), `timedOut` is set to `false`
 - If `timedOut` was `true` before the trigger activated, and brightness limit allows (if configured), lights turn on to the appropriate level
+- If `timedOut` is `false` (motion detected within timeout) and an immediate level is configured for the current time, that level is applied immediately
 - Each trigger has its own timeout period (or uses the default)
 - When all triggers have been off for their respective timeout periods, `timedOut` is set to `true` and lights turn off